Adamgzlez/Enterprise-Hybrid-Infrastructure/README.md

 ## End-to-End Connectivity

-An established VPN tunnel does not automatically guarantee that workloads can communicate so I tested connectivity between them using an Azure VM.
+An established VPN tunnel does not automatically guarantee that workloads can communicate, so I tested connectivity between them using an Azure VM.

 Additional troubleshooting included: